Casey Gwinn Bio

 Melissa is a graduate of California State University, Chico where she earned a B.A. in Sociology and in Spanish.
 She previously assisted domestic violence survivors while working with a San Diego attorney.

 Chelsea Armstrong is the Administrative Assistant for Camp HOPE America.
 Chelsea worked directly with survivors with the Wyoming Coalition Against Domestic Violence and Sexual Assault.
 With Camp HOPE America, Chelsea provides administrative and logistical support to help Alliance partners implement Camp HOPE across the nation.
-A native of Denver, Chelsea is an avid camper and is a graduate from the University of Wyoming where she majored in Criminal Justice.
+A native of Denver, Chelsea is an avid camper and is a graduate of the University of Wyoming where she majored in Criminal Justice.

 Alison Bildsoe is the Administrative Assistant for the Alliance’s Polyvictimization Initiative which seeks to develop a national set of best practices on how domestic violence professionals can support survivors who have experienced multiple types of trauma.
 Alison is a recent graduate of the University of California, San Diego where she received an award for the Most Outstanding Senior Honors Thesis on The Role of Race and Ethnicity in Pocketbook Voting.
 Prior to working at the Alliance, Alison provided fundraising and programmatic support for a San Diego homeless and women’s shelter.